- Habla Espanol?

 DON'T GO IT ALONE

 SUPPORT OF FAMILY & FRIENDS

-Hoey & Farina has represented many clients who have suffered limb amputations.
+Hoey & Farina has represented many clients who have suffered limb amputations after being seriously injured in accidents.
 What we have learned through our clients, is how important family, friends and faith are in both the physical and psychological healing process.

 To your family and friends, they are just thankful you are alive.
 To you, a part of you is gone.

 You may feel no one could possibly understand what you are going through.
 You may want nothing more than to be left alone.

 Your amputation is a loss – a very real, physical and emotional loss.
 It Is true your family and friends may not fully understand what you are going through, but they know you are hurting and want to be there for you – to let you know you’re not alone.